top of page

 • 2 min read

-'Gypsy Roadhog' Is as a single in the UK, accompanied by "Forest Full Of Needles," was released the sole single from the band's seventh studio album, Whatever Happened to Slade.
-The song was penned by lead singer Noddy Holder and bassist Jim Lea, with production by Chas Chandler, and it peaked at No. 48 in the UK.
+The sole single from the band's seventh studio album, Whatever Happened to Slade, was written by lead singer Noddy Holder and bassist Jim Lea, produced by Chas Chandler, and reached No. 48 on the UK charts.

 After returning from the US in late 1976, Slade discovered that the UK music scene had significantly changed since they left in 1975 to pursue success in America.
 Punk rock had surged to become the leading influence on youth culture and the music media.
 Once back, the band started working on their new album, Whatever Happened to Slade, and released "Gypsy Roadhog" as the lead single in January 1977.
 Following their performance of the song on the children's TV show Blue Peter, complaints about the lyrics led to its removal from the Radio 1 playlist.
 Consequently, the single peaked at No. 48 and stayed in the charts for just two weeks.
 Whatever Happened to Slade was released in March but did not chart.